jeffrose/emitter/docs/API.md

 ### Emitter.prototype.defineMaxListeners

-Defines the maximum listener managment API including the `maxListeners` property.
+Defines the maximum listener managment API including `destroyMaxListeners()` and the `maxListeners` property.
 This is called within the `constructor()` and does not need to be called if using `Emitter` directly.

 When using `Emitter.asEmitter()`, this should be used to initialize maximum listener management on the target object.
 If it is not called the number of listeners will not be tracked.